Derrybrien

 The Derrybrien Necklace, an amber beaded necklace dated to the Bronze Age was discovered near Derrybrien in June 1954 by Joseph McHugo.

 Wind farm

 A 60MW wind farm with 70 turbines is located on a hill nearby.
-The 2003 Derrybrien landslide resulted in the prosection and conviction of the engineering and construction companies involved in the wind farm's development.
+The 2003 Derrybrien landslide resulted in the prosecution and conviction of the engineering and construction companies involved in the wind farm's development.
 As of 16 March 2022, the wind farm was decommissioned and the ESB was reportedly considering how to proceed with dismantling it.
 In September 2022 the government stated that the wind farm would not be reopened.